 The writing requirement is designed to allow students the opportunity to gain and develop their writing skills over the course of their time at Brown.
 Courses that fulfill the writing requirement offer instruction, feedback, and guidance in disciplinary or academic writing conventions for students.
 Writing-designated (WRIT) courses provide students with substantive formative feedback on a minimum of two writing assignments.
 For example, students might have the opportunity to draft a writing assignment, receive instructor feedback, and then revise the assignment based on feedback.
 Research shows that writing is an iterative process and that students learn best when given the opportunity to revise their work based on writing-specific feedback they receive (Sommers, 2013).

 2. Suggested Language and Key Considerations for WRIT Course Syllabi

 Sample Syllabus Statement

 "This course is a writing-designated course (WRIT): (1) you have the opportunity to write at least twice, (2) you receive substantive feedback on your writing, and (3) you have opportunities to apply feedback to multiple drafts of the same assignment or future drafts of different writing assignments.
-There are many resources on campus to support your writing, including the Writing Center, English Language Learning, and Subject Specialists in the Library."
+There are many resources on campus to support your writing, including the Writing Center, English Language Support, and Subject Specialists in the Library."